Facts & Figures

-2009-2010’s recession will mean more sensible economic and financial management by both the private and public sector in Latvia.
+2009-2010’s recession will mean more sensible economic and financial management by both the private and public sector in Latvia in the years to come.

-agencies like Standard & Poor’s (A-), Moody’s (Baa1) and Fitch (A-) to continue to upgrade Latvia’s credit rating is confirmation that a sustainable turnaround is now underway and there is international recognition of the economic reforms Latvia has undertaken since 2009.
+agencies like Standard & Poor’s (A-), Moody’s (Baa1) and Fitch (A-) to continue to upgrade Latvia’s credit rating is confirmation that a sustainable turnaround is now underway and there is international recognition of the, at times not easy, economic reforms Latvia has undertaken since 2009.

 Latvia: a business hub in the 'New Europe'